 Profile, Research interests, Qualifications, Employment, Teaching activity, Membership of Professional Bodies / outside interests, Selected publications

-Darren is a Teaching Associate on the Foundation Year Programme.
-He is teaching the Foundation Chemistry for Engineering module on the Engineering and Applied Science Foundation Year and International Engineering and Applied Science Foundation Year courses.
+Darren is a Teaching Fellow for the Foundation Year and teaches module SEOCEF Foundation Chemistry for Engineering on the Foundation Programme in Engineering and Applied Science and International Foundation Programme Engineering and Applied Science.
 Darren graduated from Aston University in 2003 with a Class II(i) BSc (Hons) in Applied Chemistry and was awarded his PhD in 2009 (Aston University, supervisor Professor B.J.
 Tighe).
 Darren also currently works for Two Towers Brewery and prior to 1998 Darren worked in the metal finishing industry.

 Top of page